jeremieb-pass/Peersim-Pht/README.md

 3. Dht interface.
 4. Logs enabled.
 Possible values: "on" or anything else to disable this.
 5. Type of range query for the simulation ("seq" for sequential, everything else for parallel).
+6. Maximum delay (each message is virtually sent with a (very) pseudo-random delay)
+7. Retry factor (when a message has been stopped, retry the same operation with a Maximum delay * retry factor time)
+8. Route fail: continue or stop when a routing error has been detected (true: stop)

 ## Project status

 ### MSPastry

 The mspastry package seems to have another problem: the routing part.
 The implementation does not allow replication, hence the network must be static.
 Lots of message with the same recipient should be received by only one Node, which does not always happen.

 ### Tests

-As for now, tests are run during the simulation.
-These tests uses Java assertions.
+The PhtUtil class provides static methods to make some tests and check whether the whole Pht is correct (keys only in leaves, threaded leaves are correct, every inserted key is in the Pht, etc.).

 ### Statistics